-This morning, for some reason the register at our local quickie mart would not accept my credit card, which was the only form of payment I had on me.
+For some reason the register at our local quickie mart would not accept my credit card this morning, which was the only form of payment I had on me.
 It didn’t report my card was declined, but the transaction process just seemed to cycle in an infinite loop.
 After trying twice, the cashier smiled, took a $10 bill out of her own pocket, used it to ring up the milk and eggs I was trying to buy, and handed me the change and receipt.
 She said, “Honey, I’m not sure what’s wrong with the credit card machine at the moment, but I see you in here all the time.
 Pay me back when you get the chance.”

 I was blown away!
 I couldn’t stop smiling, and neither could she.
 Her gesture of kindness honestly made both of our mornings.